The Solar Industry and U.S. Veterans

 Veterans in the Work Force

-In 2015, in support of First Lady Michelle Obama’s “Joining Forces Initiative”, SEIA decided to address the challenge that too many of our veterans face at home: finding employment after active duty service.
-This challenged the industry to do more for the men and women who serve in our armed forces by promoting more employment opportunities for veterans within the solar industry.
-Along with this challenge, SEIA announced its goal of employing 50,000 veterans in the solar workforce by 2020.
-In order to meet this goal, SEIA has been taking active steps towards promoting veteran jobs and solar job training for our veterans.
+Since 2015, SEIA has been working to address the challenge that too many of our veterans face at home: finding employment after active duty service.
+This encouraged the industry to do more for the men and women who serve in our armed forces by promoting more employment opportunities for veterans within the solar industry.
+SEIA has been taking active steps towards promoting veteran jobs and solar job training for our veterans.

 Challenges Facing Veterans